JamesYang76/es6_basic/README.md

 console.log(foo); //bar1
 ```
 #### const
-Constants are block-scoped, much like variables defined using the let statement.\
+Constants are block-scoped, much like variables defined using the let statement\
 The value of a constant cannot change through re-assignment, and it can't be redeclared.
 ```javascript
 const number = 42;